Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 With the development of the economy and culture, since the Ming Dynasty (1368 — 1644), more people constructed beautiful gardens in their living places.

 Therefore, more well-designed architectures were added to gardens, and most existing classical gardens belong to this type.

 Three Islands in Lake

 Since the reign of Qin Shi Huang (259 BC — 210 BC), most classical landscape gardens applied the structure, to simulate a wonderland of ancient Chinese Mythology, the Three Mountains (Mounts Penglai, Fangzhang, and Yingzhou) in the eastern sea.

 Imperial gardens would construct a real lake has three big islands, while private gardens would build a pond with three rockeries, to imitate the mythical wonder.

 To pursue the harmony of man and nature, one of the most important features of a classical garden in China is to fit artificial designs into the surroundings, as if they are made by the nature.

 One Step One Scenery

-The best way to appreciate classical Chinese gardens is from mobile viewing positions, especially in southern private gardens which placed elements brilliantly in limited space.
+The best way to appreciate classical gardens is from mobile viewing positions, especially in southern private gardens which placed elements brilliantly in limited space.